pret/pokecrystal/docs/event_commands.md

 ## `$64`: <code>winlosstext <i>win_text_pointer</i>, <i>loss_text_pointer</i></code>
 Used in trainer battle scripts to print a given string when the player either wins or loses.
-Note that only the rival fight in Cherrygrove can be lost without skipping straight to the blackout message.
-The latter issue can be corrected with the [following fix](https://github.com/pret/pokecrystal/wiki/Print-text-when-you-lose-a-trainer-battle).
+Note that this command needs to be used in conjunction with `BATTLETYPE_CANLOSE`, otherwise the game will skip straight to the blackout message.
+See [CherrygroveCity.asm](https://github.com/pret/pokecrystal/blob/master/maps/CherrygroveCity.asm#L122) as an example.

 ## `$65`: `scripttalkafter`